Download "Essentials" to learn more about the Group

 Safran at a glance

 Safran is an international high-technology group, operating in the aviation (propulsion, equipment and interiors), defense and space markets.
-Safran has a global presence, with more than 95,000 employees and sales of 24.6 billion euros in 2019.
-Working alone or in partnership, Safran holds world or European leadership positions in its core markets.
-Safran undertakes research and development programs to meet fast-changing market requirements, with total R&D expenditures of around 1.7 billion euros in 2019..
+Its core purpose is to contribute to a safer, more sustainable world, where air transport is more environmentally friendly, comfortable and accessible.
+Safran has a global presence, with 84,000 employees and holds, alone or in partnership, world or European leadership positions in its core markets.
+Safran undertakes research and development programs to maintain the environmental priorities of its R&T and Innovation roadmap.

 first patent applications filed